mandrasch/ddev-addon-simple-vite/README.md

 ddev restart
 ```

-All it does is exposing the vite port via the `docker-compose.vite-simple.yaml` configuration file, it can be accessed from outside of Docker afterwards (with help of DDEV router).
+All it does is exposing the Vite port via the `docker-compose.vite-simple.yaml` configuration file, it can be accessed from outside of Docker afterwards (with help of DDEV router).

-## vite 3 usage
+## Vite 3 usage

 After installing this addon you need to use the following `vite.config.js`-settings for `server`: